NetzwerkTeilchenwelt/muonic4/README.md

 # muonic4.0

 Rewrite of the Netzwerkteilchenwelt Muonic Software.
-Sill in very earl development.
+Sill in very early development.

 ## To do in Repo Setup